Direct detection of dark photon dark matter using radio telescopes: Response calculation for the dish antenna

 With Eqs.~\eqref{equ:E}, \eqref{equ:B}, \eqref{equ:S}, and \eqref{equ:rho}, the energy flux density can be calculated numerically.

-For some simple shapes, e.g. spherical metal plate with radius $R$, we can calculate the energy flux analytically.
-Assuming the size of the antenna is much smaller than the wave length of dark photon, the energy flux density at the center is
+For example, we can calculate the energy flux going into the feed analytically for a spherical metal plate with a radius $R$ where the feed is placed at the center.
+Assuming the size of the antenna is much smaller than the wavelength of dark photons, the energy flux density at the center is

 where $s_\gamma = \sin \gamma$, $c_{\theta_0} = \cos\theta_0$.
-The angle $\gamma$ describes how large is the spherical surface with $\gamma= 0 $ for surface shrinking to a point and $\gamma= \pi $ for the surface becoming a full sphere.
-The $\theta_0$ describes the angles between the polarization vector of $\bs{A}'$, $\bs{n}_0$ and the z-direction.
-The large ratio $R^2/\lambda^2$ is the enhancement from the ray optics focusing effect.
-For $A'$ polarization in the z-direction, $\theta_0 = 0, ~\pi$, the energy flux density will go to zero.
-For other $\theta_0$, one can calculate the best $\gamma$ which has the largest energy flux density.
-This analytic formula helps people in designing the spherical mirror, which can help compromising between the efficiency and cost.
+The angle $\theta_0$ describes how large is the spherical surface with $\theta_0= 0 $ for the surface shrinking to a point and $\theta_0= \pi $ for the surface becoming a full sphere.
+The $\gamma$ describes the angles between the polarization vector of $\bs{A}'$, $\bs{n}_0$, and the z-direction.
+The large ratio $R^2/\lambda^2$ explicitly shows the enhancement from the ray optics focusing effect because the induced EM wave is perpendicular to the surface and is greatly enhanced for a spherical surface.
+For $A'$ polarization in the z-direction, $\gamma = 0 ~{\rm or}~\pi$, the energy flux density will go to zero.
+For other $\gamma$, one can calculate the best $\theta_0$, which has the largest energy flux density.
+This analytic formula helps people design the spherical mirror, which can help compromise efficiency and cost.

-In the realistic observation, the FAST dish has a parabolic antenna shape.
-The factor $R^2/\lambda^2$ is not there anymore because of the non-spherical shape.
-We have numerically evaluated the equivalent EM flux density induced by DMDP at the focus of FAST by using Eq.~\eqref{equ:E}, \eqref{equ:B}, \eqref{equ:S}, averaged with respect to the momenta $\bs{k}$ and polarization $\alpha$.
-The result at $1$~GHz is $I^{\rm eqv}_{\rm FAST}\approx \num{5.4e4}\epsilon^2~\si{\watt\per\square\metre}$.
-Using \eqref{eq:dish}, we get the numerical factor ${\cal C} \approx 0.5$.
-Divided by the bandwidth of the observed data, we get $S^{\rm eqv}_{\rm FAST}\equiv I^{\rm eqv}_{\rm FAST}/\mathcal{B}\approx \num{9e20}\epsilon^2$~Jansky.
-We have repeated the numerical calculation for different frequencies, and the result is shown in Fig.~\ref{fig:simulation_coeff}.
-It turns out that $I^{\rm eqv}_{\rm FAST}$ only slightly depends on the frequency.
-In Fig.~\ref{fig:simulation_coeff}, the y-axis is normalized so that $I^{\rm eqv}_{\rm FAST}$ at 1~GHz equals to 1.
-Due to the existence of statistical errors, the curve is saw-toothed.
-One can see that the difference between different frequencies is quite small.
+For the FAST telescope, the part of the dish that faces the feed deforms into a 300-meter diameter parabolic shape with the feed located at the focus.
+As a result, for the DPDM signal, we no longer have the enhancement factor $R^2/\lambda^2$.

+At the end of this subsection, we demonstrate the difference between the parabolic mirror and spherical mirror by Fig.~\ref{fig:two-mirrors} drawing in the ray-optics schematic plots.
+The induced EM flux from parallel incident EM wave (orange) and DPDM (blue) are shown, where we assume the coming direction of the incident EM wave matches the parabolic mirror.
+At the same time, we do not need to specify the incoming direction of DPDM, because the induced EM waves are always perpendicular to the mirror's surface.
+For the parabolic mirror, the parallel EM waves are focused in the focal point, while the DPDM-induced EM waves are spread into a focal volume.
+For the spherical mirror, the vice versa happens where DPDM induced EM wave focused in the spherical center.
+Therefore, there is an enhancement for parallel EM wave incident on the parabolic mirror, while for DPDM incident on the spherical mirror.